Sanger Sequencing FAQs

 What is Secondary Structure Resolution?

 Source BioScience provides a chemistry known as the dGTP chemistry to help resolve sequencing issues such as G-C rich templates, hairpin structures, repetitive regions or troublesome sequences.
 The dGTP chemistry can be selected on the online order form.
-There is an additional £3 charge per reaction for this chemistry and it can only be paid for by credit card or purchase order number.

 What is Quality Value Limit, Mixed Base Identification and Quality clipping?

 For an in-depth description of the quality value limit, mixed base identification and quality clipping selections then please click here.

 What format do the data files arrive in and which programs can I use to open them?

 Each sequence reaction produces 2 files in different formats, the .ab1 file and the .seq file.